What’s Happening? June 2019

 The event will be held simultaneously at participating restaurants throughout the Island.
 Restaurants will offer prix-fixe (fixed price) dinner menus (includes appetizer/main course/dessert).
 Some restaurants will also offer special fixed price lunch menus or drink specials.
 Check the restaurant page on the Puerto Rico Restaurant Week web site to see some of the restaurants that will be participating.
 No tickets or coupons are needed to participate.
 Simply choose a restaurant and make a reservation.

 Always a big party!
-The annual Puerto Rican LGBTTIQ Pride March will be held in Condado San Juan on June 3 (more info on Facebook), while the annual Pride Boquerón 2018 Festival will be held in Boquerón from June 8 to 10.
+The annual Puerto Rican LGBTTIQ Pride March will be held in Condado San Juan on June 2 (more info on Facebook), while the annual Pride Boquerón 2019 Festival will be held in Boquerón from June 6 to 9 (more info on Facebook).